 I’ve learned that I can’t always work in crisis mode.
-I’m coordinating work for multiple clients as well as my own online business teaching up-and-coming new digital media virtual assistants.
+I’m coordinating work for multiple clients as well as my own online business teaching up-and-coming unicorn digital marketing assistants.

 So my ideal client needs to be able to follow a reasonable schedule that works for both of us.
 And then follow through with their end of the business.

 Because honestly – I have enough stress in my life trying to make sure my own kids follow their schedules and get their chores and homework done.
 I don’t want to have to babysit a client, too.

 5) An ideal freelance client values me as their business partner.

 I get personally invested in my clients and their journey.
 I genuinely care about their success and want to help them achieve their goals.
 They’re more than just a name on a paper to me.